Jennifer Mascott: Federal judicial service

 On July 16, 2025, President Donald Trump announced his intention to nominate Mascott to a seat on the United States Court of Appeals for the Third Circuit vacated by Kent A. Jordan.
-On September 3, 2025, she testified before the U.S. Senate Judiciary Committee.
-Democrats on the committee questioned her about her ties to the state of Delaware and her views on the separation of powers.
-She stated, "I've been nominated to a seat that by custom now is within Delaware and would look forward, if this body were to confirm me, to joining the legal community specifically in Delaware."
-On October 1, 2025, her nomination was reported from the Senate Judiciary Committee by a 12–10 vote party-line vote.
-On October 8, 2025, the United States Senate invoked cloture on her nomination by a 50–47 vote.
-On October 9, 2025, her nomination was confirmed by a 50–47 vote, with Senator Lisa Murkowski voting against her confirmation.
-She received her judicial commission on October 10, 2025.
+On September 3, 2025, she testified before the United States Senate Judiciary Committee.
+On October 1, 2025, her nomination was reported from the Senate Judiciary Committee by a 12–10 party-line vote.
+On October 9, 2025, Mascott's nomination was confirmed by a 50–47 vote.

+Following her judicial appointment, Mascott continued to work in the leadership of public relations firm Adfero until it went out of business in June 2026.

+Personal life

+Mascott was married to Jeff Mascott, who died of pancreatic cancer in February 2023 at the age of 48.